gnolang/blog/posts/2024-11-28_seoul-retreat/README.md

 ## Starting with a Bang: test5 and engineering developments

 The collaboration kicked off with the launch of test5.
 This milestone set the tone for two weeks of unparalleled productivity.
-During this time, the teams focused on benchmarking and gas cost estimation, aiming to optimize transaction efficiency for both users and developers.
+During this sprint, the teams identified areas of collaboration like a feedback workshop on Gnoscan, Gnoswap, and Adena Wallet, and topics such as gas, realm upgradeability, gnoweb, tx-indexer, infrastructure, and ABCI queries.
+The benchmarking and gas cost estimations is a priority as the team aims to optimize transaction efficiency for both users and developers as we work our way towards mainnet.
+Realm development will advance significantly in the next few months, highlighting the need to enhance an existing realm's functionality and capabilities without creating a new one.
+To address this, a realm upgradeable pattern example is necessary to illustrate possible solutions to this challenge.
+This feature is particularly important for applications like Gnoswap, and was a key focus during the recent two-week sprint.

-A significant priority was advancing `gnoweb`, gno.land’s universal web frontend.
+Another topic is the advancement of `gnoweb`, gno.land’s universal web frontend.
 The team outlined a development [roadmap](https://github.com/gnolang/gno/issues/3191) for iterative feature releases, ensuring adaptability and a user-centric experience throughout the process.
 Key features include: